Professor of Computer Science

 Lowell, MA 01854

 My current research interests include modeling of big data and its applications, large-scale network dynamics, cloud computing and search over encryption, optimization algorithms, network security, and wireless networks.
-I am particularly interested in algorithmic problems and mathematical modeling arising from practical applications, including wireless sensor networks, computational medicine, networking, and online social networks.
+I am particularly interested in algorithmic problems and mathematical modeling arising from practical applications, including big data analysis and applications, intelligent text automation, mathematical modeling, wireless sensor networks, computational medicine, networking, and online social networks.
 I studied computational complexity theory from late 1980's to early 2000's, including structural complexity, average-case complexity, and average NP-completeness.